 The cottages at Seven Oaks are really wonderful.
 Each has a private back yard and seating next to the tub and built-in barbecue and it was such a relaxing time just sitting on the ‘stoep’, waiting for our fire to be ready for another barbecue.

-The resident dog ‘Trompie’ came to visit us and we heeded the owner’s strict instructions not to feed Trompie, but enjoyed the company.
+The resident dog ‘Trompie’ came to visit us and we heeded the owner’s strict instructions not to feed Trompie but enjoyed the company.

 We woke up to a true farm feel of chickens roosting & ducks quacking.
 Maybe Trompie was out for his morning runabout.
 The owner Jacqui graciously extended our stay into the afternoon since there weren’t guests checking in to our unit later.
-This meant we could still head out for a last adventure before coming back to pick up our luggage.
+This meant we could still head out for the last adventure before coming back to pick up our luggage.

 Breakfast at Bosjes

-We planned to visit the main restaurant (Bosjes Kombuis), but got side-tracked taking pictures of the Chapel (pictured above).
-We ended up having a quick bite at the Tea Garden (it’s right by the Chapel) which serves coffee, cake, scones and some basic dishes for breakfast.
+We planned to visit the main restaurant (Bosjes Kombuis) but got side-tracked taking pictures of the Chapel (pictured above).
+We ended up having a quick bite at the Tea Garden (it’s right by the Chapel) which serves coffee, cake, scones, and some basic dishes for breakfast.
 We had the quiche and it was delicious!